hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ```

 Then, we distribute the production over the day using sunlight intensity approximation (see [this](https://astronomy.stackexchange.com/a/25801) StackExchange answer).
-I.e., we basically estimate the electricity production from the angle of sun rays and the time of the day.
+I.e., we basically estimate the sunlight intensity based on geographical location and time of the day.

 Off course, we are neglecting many factors such as cloud cover and temperature.
 Time will tell if the approximation is good enough.

 ### Predicting consumption
 When and how much electricity we consume throughout the day is one of the most important inputs.
-We decided that we will not try to schedule consumption, at least in this version.
+We decided that we will not try to schedule consumption, at least not in this version.
 I.e., we will not launch home appliances at specific times, or recommend users to do so.
 We only predict what the consumption will be in each period.

-We opted for something simple again.
 The users input estimated total consumption per day.
 We then spread it throughout the day with heuristic weights.
 We use two sets of weights–one for weekdays and the other for weekends.

 ## Implementation
 ### User interface
 The failure of the scheduler taught us that we need to be more user-friendly.
-We got there in two ways: (1) we need very little input from the user, and (2) we provide a simple UI.
+We got there in two ways: (1) we demand very little input from users, and (2) we provide a UI.
 The only thing that users need to input is the estimated daily consumption.
 Furthermore, we will be estimating the consumption in the future, so users won't even have to do that.